 - Up to $1,000 in fines

-The Law Office of Hillel Traub has experience defending against serious charges for Maryland drivers and can do the same for you.
+The Law Office of Hillel Traub has experience defending against serious traffic offenses for Maryland drivers and can do the same for you.
 We can analyze the facts of your case, represent you in the court of law, and even help expedite the license reinstatement process.
 Contact us today at 410-580-1100 for a free consultation and to discuss your legal options.